top of page

 • Where do I sleep?

 All participants must plan their own accommodations during event weekend.
 There are a limited number of accommodations in the close proximity to the Confederation Bridge.
 It is imperative that you book your accommodations as soon as possible.
-Here is a list of some recommended options where our participants have stayed in the past.
-Participants must plan to arrive no later than the Saturday prior to our event day so they may attend our mandatory safety session.
-Tourism New Brunswick and Tourism PEI can be a great place to start as well.
+Participants must plan to arrive no later than the Saturday of event weekend so they can attend our mandatory safety session.
+Tourism New Brunswick and Tourism PEI can be a great place to start.

 • What time are we starting the swim?

 The start time is calculated based on tides and currents.
 A decision will be made closer to the event weekend and the exact start times will be announced at the safety meeting on the Saturday prior to the event.
-All participants will be required to be at the Cape Jourimain beach start point at least 30 minutes prior to the first wave beginning.
+All participants will be required to be at the Cape Jourimain Nature Centre beach start point at least 30 minutes prior to the first wave beginning.
 There will be safety check-in requirements in the morning so it is imperative that you arrive early.
-We recommend kayakers have their kayaks prepared for departure on the Saturday prior to the event.
+We recommend kayakers have their kayaks prepared for departure on the Saturday after their safety paddle.

 • Can I swim with my friend?